mattNit/ko-forcedFormat/README.md

-# DEPRICATED
+# Depricated
-Please see ko-formatter for newer version
+This project is old, please see [ko-formatter](https://github.com/matthewnitschke/ko-formatter) for better version

 ## ko-forcedFormat

 ko-forcedFormat is a simple knockout js extender that originated from firstopinion's javascript plugin (found here:  https://github.com/firstopinion/formatter.js)